 First Presbyterian Church of Marietta, 189 Church Street, Marietta, Georgia 30060

-Free parking is available in the church parking lots, beside the building, across the street, and behind the railroad tracks.
+Parking is available in the church parking lots, next to the building, across the street, and behind the railroad tracks.

 For more information, please call 770-919-1072 or visit http://www.cobbgagensoc.org/